Nationals' Strasburg is done for season, awaits hand surgery - WHIZ News

 WASHINGTON (AP) — Stephen Strasburg’s season is over.

-The Washington Nationals transferred the star right-hander to the 60-day disabled list Saturday.
+The Washington Nationals transferred the star right-hander to the 60-day injured list Saturday.
 Nationals manager Dave Martinez said Strasburg will undergo carpal tunnel surgery next week.

 Strasburg, last year’s World Series MVP, was first placed on the injured list Aug.
 15 with carpal tunnel neuritis of the right hand.